Rfirm/Rpack-web/README.md

     bundle install

-Use compass to watch the `scss` file
+Use `sass` to watch the `scss` file

-    compass watch
+    sass --watch scss:public/stylesheet

 Use `shotgun` to start the local server